Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

    :alt: The Personal Page of a Tuleap user
    :name: The Personal Page of a Tuleap user

-   The Personal Page of a |SYSPRODUCTNAME| user
+   The Personal Page of a Tuleap user

 |SYSPRODUCTNAME| allows you to personalize your page to fit your
 needs.
 The content of your page is made of *widgets*.
 All widgets can be